Germinating the seeds

 The seeds should begin sprouting in 3-4 weeks, although allow up to 8 weeks for any slow ones to sprout.
 If you kept the pot enclosed in plastic, open it a little more to let more air in, but continue keeping the soil surface moist until they are 4 weeks old.

 Fertilizing -- The first 2 months, feed weekly with a small amount of dilute (1/8 strength) liquid fertilizer.
 Hydroponic fertilizer is ideal for seedlings, because it is easily absorbed and contains all essential nutrients.
 After 2 months, you may switch to a granular fertilizer, feeding at half the dosage on the package.
-Or continue feeding weekly with dilute liquid fertilizer.
+Or continue feeding weekly with some dilute liquid fertilizer.

 Once the plants are a few months old, you may transplant them (gently) to larger pots.
 For the first week after repotting, shade them from sun, and give no fertilizer.